jwlehner/applications/2015-12-15--RCAC/project_description.md

-# Visualize Diachronic Human-environment Interactions: A Model for the Milesian Peninsula {.unnumbered}
+# The Visualization of Diachronic Human-environment Interactions: A Model for the Milesian Peninsula {.unnumbered}

-This project will characterize the human-environment interactions, their nature and intensity on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman period (ca. 5th millennium B.C./2nd millennium A.D.).
-A new intensive survey on the peninsula provides the opportunity to reassess hypothesis concerning hinterland occupation, settlement patterns, interconnection and flows of commodities in this particular setting.
+This project will characterize the nature and change of human-environment interactions on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman period (ca. 5th millennium B.C./2nd millennium A.D.).
+A new intensive survey on the peninsula provides the opportunity to reassess hypothesis concerning hinterland occupation, settlement patterns, interconnection, and commodity flows in this particular setting.
 More generally for the field of archeology, this work will formulate innovative generalizations about the visualization of uncertainty and inaccuracy in time and space - intrinsic to the nature of data - to address human-environment interactions.
-The three principal lines of research encompass :
+The three principal lines of research encompass:

  1. Focus on traditional narrative reconstructions and their visualization by using data from the extensive and intensive survey of the *Panormos Project* on top of previous research.
 To what extent and how was this landscape used during different eras?
 How did dramatic changes in the landscapes (silting of the Büyük Menderes) associated with complex cultural variations shift the patterns of human-environment interactions?

  2. Develop tools (open-source software packages) to explore the analytical consequences of temporal and spacial uncertainty and how they enrich our visualization and consequently our narrative reconstructions.
 How can quantification of uncertainties - a potsherd dating somewhere between 800 and 400 B.C. - be integrated  into archaeological analysis and be represented?

- 3. Leverage the (computational) transparency and reusability of my research to make it easily adaptable and modifiable by other (anatolian) survey projects.
+ 3. Leverage the (computational) transparency and reusability of my research to make it easily adaptable and modifiable by other survey projects in Anatolia.

-To achieve this goal, a 9-month fellowship at RCAC will give me the opportunity to, on one hand, interact with the very rich network of fellows and researchers at RCAC and at the Koç Universitiy bringing expertise and guidance in digital archeology as well as in the material culture from the prehistoric to the ottoman period and, on the other hand, collaborate with other survey teams in Anatolia by promoting an open access and open research commitment.
+To achieve this goal, a 9-month fellowship at RCAC will give me the opportunity, on one hand, to interact with the very rich network of fellows and researchers at RCAC and at the Koç Universitiy, bringing expertise and guidance in digital archeology as well as in the material culture from the prehistoric to the ottoman period.
+On the other hand, the fellowship will afford me the opportunity to collaborate with other survey teams in Anatolia by promoting an open access and open research commitment.

 ## Background to the project

-Multiple works have been dedicated on the geology of the Milesian Peninsula (Helmut Brückner), and  its archaeological remains (Milet, Priene, Didyma, Tavşan Adası) as well as  extensive surveys (Paul Wilski, Hans Lohmann) covering over a century of research.
-These works provides plenty of valuable information about the peninsula but need to be integrated and complemented to build computational model and to test hypotheses concerning hinterland occupation, integration or economic organization.
+Previous research has been dedicated to the geology of the Milesian Peninsula (Helmut Brückner) and  its archaeological remains (Milet, Priene, Didyma, Tavşan Adası) as well as extensive surveys (Paul Wilski, Hans Lohmann) spanning over a century of research.
+This work provides plenty of valuable information about the peninsula, but it needs to be integrated to build computational models and to test hypotheses concerning hinterland occupation, integration or economic organization.
 My involvement in the intensive survey of the *Panormos Project* made me aware of how small or short occupations, which populated this landscape, remain undocumented.
-Thus, 'unknown', 'negative' or 'non significant' results tend to be dramatically overlooked.
-This lead to a biased representation of what exist.
+Thus, 'unknown', 'negative', or 'non significant' results tend to be dramatically overlooked.
+This lead to a biased representation of what actually exists.
 In addition, uncertainty and inaccuracy in time and space (intrinsic to the nature of data) as well as in the collection of data ('human error') has been underestimated, if not wholly ignored, in archaeological applications.
 By counter-balancing such selective reporting, this